 The yacht boasts a small group experience.
 With five gorgeously appointed cabins, 10 divers are catered to by the proficient crew.
 Of particular note is the Master Cabin, which is located on the upper deck and features a double bed, a sofa bed, a mini-fridge and an ensuite bathroom.
 While enjoying absolute luxury outside of the cabins, guests can catch some rays on the sundeck, watch a movie in the air-conditioned salon or grab a drink at the bar.

 Guests will have ample room to gear up and store their equipment when preparing for dives.
 Diving is conducted from an easy enter-and-exit platform on the mothership.
 Onboard dive pros will also make sure dives are time matched with each season to observe the best marine life.
 Whether you are on a two-night or six-night cruise, three to four dives are offered each day.
 As an additional benefit, the MV Giamani is equipped for rebreather, Nitrox and Trimix diving.

 You’ll have everything you need for a perfect liveaboard vacation on the MV Giamani.

 Best Mid-Range Liveaboard: The Junk

 Built in 1962, The Junk was originally a cargo-moving ship, designed to carry up to 60 tons.
 But in 1998, the boat was completely renovated and refitted as a dive boat.
 Today, it is a unique piece of cultural heritage still sailing the Asian seas.

-If you want to visit Thailand and have an extra fun liveaboard experience, the Similan Explorer is a great choice.
+If you want to visit Thailand and have a fun liveaboard experience, the MV Dolphin Queen is a great choice.

-The three liveaboards you’ve read about were hand-picked by our scuba diving experts, but there are a few more boats available.
-To see the full list of liveaboards in Thailand, click the button below.
+The four liveaboards you’ve read about were all hand-picked by our scuba diving experts, but there are numerous other available boats.
+To explore the full list of liveaboards in Thailand, click below.